coverclock/com-diag-tesoro/README.md

-The `fs` directory in the Tesoro repo contains some snippets of configuration data that need to be added to configuration files in the Ubuntu file system, e.g. in the `/etc/services` file and in the `/etc/apache2/apache2.conf` configuration file.
+The `fs` directory in the Tesoro repo contains some snippets of configuration data that need to be added to configuration files in the Ubuntu file system, e.g. in the `/etc/apache2/apache2.conf` configuration file.

+You will need to define some services in the /etc/services file.
+The port numbers are your choices to make.
+Note that the TCP and UDP port numbers for the same service (e.g.  tesoro) can be (and typically are) the same number.
+Port number values may range from 0 to 65353 and must be unique.
+Linux also assigns "ephemeral" or temporary port numbers which will not appear in the /etc/services file.

+    tesoro     33333/tcp  # Tesoro JSON source
+    tesoro     33333/udp  # Tesoro JSON sink

 These web sites explain how to download map data, initially build the map database, and update it when necessary.
 I was careful to place the